jeffqchen/Mr-Nosy-SNAC-Sniffer/README.md

 Assembly is pretty straight forward.
 Parts belong to the side with silkscreen printings.

 Note on the long version, the two HDMI headers are on different sides.
-Remember to solder the jumper headers before soldering the Arduino socket, otherwise it will be kind of hard to do afterwards.
+Remember to solder the jumper headers before soldering the Arduino or its socket, otherwise it will be kind of hard to do afterwards.

 -------------